janikvonrotz/janikvonrotz.ch/content/post/2024-03/27-dont-overdo-it.md

 The time to recover is more or less the same time that you got you there.

-A mental rubber wall prevents invasive thoughts.
+A mental rubber wall prevents thoughts.

 Make sure to know what gives you energy and what drains it.
 A net positive is a must.